Looking for a career change? Learn how to become a registered dietitian (RD), even without a bachelor’s degree in nutrition!

 A few months later, you’ll get your acceptance letter!
 You’re on your way to becoming a registered dietitian!
 Time to PARTY! 🥦🍎🥑🍇🥕🥔

 Fast forward a couple years—now you’ve finished all of the required courses in your graduate program.
 Time for the internship!

 Dietetic internships range in length.
 The shortest can be around 8 months and the longest can be around 18 months.
 Internships are generally unpaid and are to be treated as full-time jobs.
 They have multiple weeks-long rotations so that you can gain exposure to the many types of jobs that registered dietitians can hold.
 Most internship programs will offer clinical, community and food service rotations, but every program is a little different and may place emphasis on certain disciplines in the field.

 If you’re enrolled in a coordinated program (option 2), your dietetic internship will be set up through your graduate program.

 If you’re not enrolled in a coordinated program (option 1), you will need to apply to a dietetic internship through the DICAS matching system.
 Click here to search for dietetic internships.
 There is a fall deadline and a spring deadline for applying to DICAS, depending on when you want to start the internship.
-Click here to read more about the process and details.

-Pass the RD exam and get licensed
+4. Pass the RD exam and get licensed

-- How to Become a Registered Dietitian Nutritionist by Food Heaven Made Easy
+- Food Heaven Made Easy

 - Diversity Dietetics (a great resource for people of color who want to enter the field of nutrition)